tdyer/rails-overview-lesson/ControllerCreate.md

 Notice, that the first line is the HTML form tag generated.

 * The `action="/movies"` determines the path submitted.
-* The `method="post"` determines the HTTP method 'POST'
+* The `method="post"` determines the HTTP method 'POST' will be used.

-For the HTTP Request generated when we submit this form.
+When we submit the form will will generate a HTTP 'POST' Request with a path of `/movies`.
+This POST request will also submit any data you've entered in the form's fields.

+**URL Encoded Data sent in the body of the HTTP POST Request for '/movies'**

+`... movie%5Bname%5D=Jaws&movie%5Brating%5D=G&movie%5Bdesc%5D=Fishy&movie%5Blength%5D=130&movie%5Breleased_year%5D=1977 ... `

 #### Form Helpers

 Helper methods are ordinary ruby methods that generate HTML.
 In this case they will generate HTML form fields.

+_Each of these are links to the Rails documentation for the helper method._

 * [f.text_field](http://apidock.com/rails/ActionView/Helpers/FormHelper/text_field)
 * [f.text_area](http://apidock.com/rails/v4.2.1/ActionView/Helpers/FormHelper/text_area)